ardatan/graphql-tools/website/docs/scalars.md

 For more information about GraphQL's type system, please refer to the [official documentation](http://graphql.org/graphql-js/type/) or to the [Learning GraphQL](https://github.com/mugli/learning-graphql/blob/master/7.%20Deep%20Dive%20into%20GraphQL%20Type%20System.md) tutorial.

-Note that [Apollo Client does not currently have a way to automatically interpret custom scalars](https://github.com/apollostack/apollo-client/issues/585), so there's no way to automatically reverse the serialization on the client.
+Note that most of popular GraphQL clients does not currently have a way to automatically interpret custom scalars, so there's no way to automatically reverse the serialization on the client.

 ### Using a package